-Easily overlooked, this elegant city is just a 15-minute train ride from Amsterdam.
+Easily overlooked, this elegant city in the Benelux is just a 15-minute train ride from Amsterdam.
 Make your way to the Grote Markt square with a 20-minute walk from Haarlem’s picturesque central station.
 After a few moments of contemplation inside the whitewashed nave of the Grote Kerk – well worth the 3-Euro entry charge – amble down any of the old center’s streets, all of which gather at the central square.
 Before long, you will find yourself wandering down cobbled pedestrian paths closely hemmed in by expressive golden-era homes.
 Amsterdam’s sister city has all of the charm, and very little of the hassle.

 8. Friesland, the Netherlands

 Leeuwarden’s leaning tower will never be the architectural equal of its more famous equivalent in Pisa, but it is the perfect starting point for a trip through Friesland, a region that has its own language and cuisine and is famous throughout the country for the eleven-city skating race that takes place whenever the canals freeze over.
-With your Eurail pass, you can fully uncover this unique region, riding the local rails from its inland capital to port cities such as Harlingen and Hindeloopen.
+With your Eurail pass, you can fully uncover this unique region in the Benelux, riding the local rails from its inland capital to port cities such as Harlingen and Hindeloopen.
 For a special adventure, rent a bike just outside Leeuwarden’s central station and follow the bike paths out of town to discover the region’s small towns, woodlands, seascapes and many historic windmills.

 9. Ghent, Belgium